etro-js/etro-js.github.io/docs/reference/layers/video.md

 :::

-Defines the x position of the rendered image within the layer’s bounding box.
+Defines the x position of the rendered image within the layer’s bounding area.
 The default value is `0`.

 ### `destY`